Finch4/Monk/README.md

  - C# (Complete [until I get new ideas])

- - Website [Django] (Currently just the function to compare, anyway need also some fixes)
+ - Website [Django] (Currently just the function to analyze, anyway need also some fixes)

 ## Explaination